 Standard Candy Company is the creator of the Goo Goo Cluster, considered the oldest combination candy bar in the U.S. It’s a mouthwatering mix of peanuts, caramel, marshmallow, and, of course, chocolate.

 You may be surprised to hear that Music City’s largest industry is health care.
 In fact, the city contains over 300 healthcare companies, including the Hospital Corporation of America.
-Whether you’re interested in studying public health, pursuing a master of science in nursing program, or aiming to earn an MD degree, maybe Nashville is the place to do it.
+Whether you’re interested in studying public health, pursuing a master of science in nursing program, or aiming to earn an MD degree, maybe Nashville is the place to study Health and Medicine Graduate Programs

 From the Vanderbilt University School of Medicine right in the heart of Nashville to online programs that may allow you to prepare for new goals flexibly, there could be many paths for you to explore.
 For example, programs like these: